RobinLinus/coins-legacy/bitcoin-lite-network.md

 **Side note:** No block can have 3000 transactions with 3000 outputs.
 UTXO paths do not have 6 bytes of entropy and thus compress well.

 ## UTXO paths
-In the following we denote an *UTXO path* as an output path pointing to an *unspent* output.
+In the following we denote an *UTXO path* to be an output path pointing to an *unspent* output.
-The *UTXO paths* is the set of all *unspent* outputs' paths.

 Currently, the set of all UTXO paths would be about
 ```
 70'000'000 UTXOs * 6 bytes = 420 MB
 ```
 encoded naively.
+We call this set set of all *unspent* outputs' paths the "*UTXO paths*".

 ### Binary Search in the UTXO paths